xdmnl/api-documentation/source/includes/_endpoints.md

   "updated_at": 0
 }
 ```
-Fetches the information of a response.
+Fetches the information of an individual response.

 ### HTTP Request